helins/mbus.clj/README.md

 ## Usage

 This library needs [jRxTx](https://github.com/openmuc/jrxtx) for using serial ports.
-For instructins, refer to [Clotty](https://github.com/dvlopt/clotty), our own clojure wrapper.
+For instructions, refer to [Clotty](https://github.com/dvlopt/clotty), our own clojure wrapper.

 Then :